Finding loose slot machines

 The machines near the coin redemption booths, on the other hand, are loose.
 Players waiting in line for coin redemption are slot players and the casino wants them to see other players winning.
 Seeing all those players winning will make them anxious to get back on the slot floor to try their luck again.

-Finally, machines in highly visible locations are loose.
+Finally, finding loose machines in highly visible locations is most likely.
 Again, casinos want players to see players winning and be enticed into trying to get a piece of the casino’s bankroll themselves.

 These are the theories I can think of off the top of my head.
 Maybe you know of some others.
 Most of the theories have a basis in psychology.
 When we see others winning, we’ll want to play too because 1) we’re greedy, 2) we’re envious, or 3) we see that at least some machines really do pay off and if we keep trying we might find one too.